SpacemanSpliff99/AmsterdamCoin-v4/doc/keepass.md

  - Start _puffscoin-qt_
  - Open console
  - Type "_keepass init_" in puffscoin-qt console
- - Keepass pops up and asks for an association id, fill that in, for example, "_mydrkwallet_"
+ - Keepass pops up and asks for an association id, fill that in, for example, "_mypuffswallet_"
  - You should get a response like this "_Association successful.
-Id: mydrkwalletpuffscoin - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
+Id: mypuffswalletpuffscoin - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
  - Edit _puffscoin.conf_ and fill in these values
 ```
 keepass=1
 keepasskey=AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=
-keepassid=mydrkwallet
+keepassid=mypuffswallet
 keepassname=testwallet
 ```
  - Restart _puffscoin-qt_